 Class rosters are checked each semester to determine if all of the students enrolled are eligible to be in that class.
 Students who are not eligible are informed of their deficiency and are told that they will be dropped from the course(s) unless they become eligible or are granted permission by the Appeals Committee to stay in the course(s).

 Below are some of the primary reasons students file appeals and advice on what to do should you not meet the admission criteria:

 If your GPA is below a 2.5, you should do the following:

-- If the appeal to take EDUC 302-303 is approved, the candidate must improve the GPA to at least 2.5 and be admitted to the Professional Education Program in order to continue in EDUC courses the following semester.
+- If the appeal to take EDUC 302–303 is approved, the candidate must improve their GPA to at least 2.5 and be admitted to the professional education program in order to continue in EDUC courses the following semester.
 If the candidate is unable to meet these requirements, another appeal must be submitted requesting permission to continue in EDUC courses.

-- Use Calvin's support systems to improve your grades, including free tutoring and study groups offered by Student Academic Services, the Rhetoric Center for help with paper writing and editing, counseling from the Broene Center and conferences with your instructors, who are eager to help you succeed.
+- Use Calvin's support systems to improve your grades, including free tutoring and study groups offered by the Center for Student Success, the Rhetoric Center for help with paper writing and editing, counseling from the Center for Counseling and Wellness, and conferences with your instructors, who are eager to help you succeed.

 Denied Permission to Student Teach